Austronesian peoples: Pottery

-Outside of Taiwan, assemblages of red-slipped pottery, plainware, and incised and stamped pottery associated with the Austronesian migrations are first documented from around 2000 to 1800 BCE in the northern Philippines, from sites in the Batanes Islands and the Cagayan Valley of Northern Luzon.
-From there pottery technology rapidly spread to the east, south, and southwest.
+Outside of Taiwan, assemblages of red-slipped pottery, plainware, and incised and stamped pottery associated with Austronesian migrations are first documented from around 2000 to 1800 BCE in the northern Philippines, from sites in the Batanes Islands and the Cagayan Valley of Northern Luzon.
+From there, pottery technology rapidly spread to the east, south, and southwest.

 This type of pottery dispersed south and southwest to the rest of Island Southeast Asia.
-The eastward and the southward branches of the migrations converged in Island Melanesia resulting in what is now known as the Lapita culture centered around the Bismarck Archipelago.
+The eastward and southward branches of the migrations converged in Island Melanesia, resulting in what is now known as the Lapita culture, centered around the Bismarck Archipelago.

-The oldest known pottery assemblages in Oceania are circle and punctate/dentate-stamped pottery in the Marianas Islands, securely dated to 1500 BCE to 1300 BCE from multiple archaeological sites.
-It pre-dates the earliest Lapita culture pottery assemblages (c.
-1350 to 1300 BCE) and bears closest resemblance to a subset of the more diverse Nagsabaran pottery of the northern Philippines.
-It is currently disputed on whether this is indicative of a direct ancient voyage from the northern Philippines to the Marianas.
-Hung et al. (2011) proposed a direct deliberate voyage from eastern Luzon, which would make it the longest sea-crossing undertaken by that time in human history.
-This has also been proposed by earlier authors like Blust (2000) and Reid (2002) based on linguistics.
+The oldest known pottery assemblages in Oceania are circle- and punctate/dentate-stamped pottery in the Marianas Islands, securely dated to 1500 BCE–1300 BCE from multiple archaeological sites.
+It predates the earliest Lapita culture pottery assemblages (c.
+1350 –1300 BCE) and bears closest resemblance to a subset of the more diverse Nagsabaran pottery of the northern Philippines.
+It is currently disputed whether this is indicative of a direct ancient voyage from the northern Philippines to the Marianas.
+Hung et al. (2011) proposed a direct deliberate voyage from eastern Luzon, which would make it the longest sea crossing undertaken by that time in human history.
+This has also been proposed by earlier authors like Blust (2000) and Reid (2002), based on linguistics.

 Winter et al. (2012), on the other hand, dismissed the similarities as being generic rather than specific to the region.
-This is from both analysis of the microscopic structure of the shards (indicating manufacturing techniques) and the impossibility of drift voyaging from Luzon due to the prevailing wind and currents.
-Instead of a voyage directly from Luzon, they instead proposed an origin either from a direct single voyage from Mindanao (southern Philippines) or Morotai (Maluku Islands) to Guam; or two voyages, with way-stations in Palau or Yap.
+This is from both analysis of the microscopic structure of the shards (indicating manufacturing techniques) and the impossibility of drift voyaging from Luzon, due to the prevailing wind and currents.
+Instead of a voyage directly from Luzon, they instead proposed an origin either from a direct single voyage from Mindanao (southern Philippines) or Morotai (Maluku Islands) to Guam; or two voyages, with way stations in Palau or Yap.